Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 The LilyPond parser supports a small number of LilyPond music functions, such as ``\relative`` and ``\transpose``.

-Music functions which mutate the score during compilation, result in a normalized Abjad score structure.
-The resulting Abjad score structure corresponds to the music as it appears on the page:
+Music functions which mutate the score during compilation result in a normalized Abjad score structure.
+The resulting structure corresponds to the music as it appears on the page, rather than as it was input to the parser:

 ::